Thomas Neill Cream: Early life

 Thomas Neill Cream was born in Glasgow on 27 May 1850.
 Cream's family moved to Canada, then still a dominion of the British Empire, in 1854; he was raised outside Quebec City.
 Cream attended the now-defunct Lachute Academy before becoming a student at McGill University in Montreal, graduating with an MDCM degree in 1876.
-He received his post-graduate training at St Thomas's Hospital Medical School in London, and in 1878 obtained additional qualifications as a physician and surgeon in Edinburgh.
-Cream then returned to North America seeking to practise in a community in need of physicians; after a brief experience in Des Moines, Iowa, he relocated to London, Ontario.

 In 1876, while living in Waterloo, Quebec, Cream met and courted a woman named Flora Brooks.
 When Brooks became pregnant a few months later after Cream had promised to marry her, he attempted to perform an abortion but failed.
 With Brooks left severely ill, Cream attempted to escape to Montreal but was caught by Brooks' father, who forced him to return and to marry her.
 The day after the wedding, Cream left for England to continue his medical education.
 The Brooks family never saw or heard from him again.
 Brooks herself almost fully recovered but died of consumption in 1877.

+Cream, having gone to Great Britain, received his post-graduate training at St Thomas's Hospital Medical School in London, and in 1878 obtained additional qualifications as a physician and surgeon in Edinburgh.
+Cream then returned to North America seeking to practise in a community in need of physicians; after a brief experience in Des Moines, Iowa, he relocated to London, Ontario.

 Murders

 London, Ontario

 Cream returned to North America in 1878 and established a medical practice in London, Ontario.
 He was charged under Ontario's Medical Act with practising without a license and later pleaded guilty.
 However, this did not deter patients from visiting his office.

 In 1879, Catharine Hutchinson Gardner was found dead in a privy behind Cream's office at 204 Dundas Street.
 She was pregnant and had been murdered with a handkerchief soaked in chloroform.
 Cream had refused to help her with an abortion, instead urging her to accuse a local businessman of being the father.
 Cream claimed Gardner had threatened to poison herself when he had not agreed to perform the abortion, and that she had written him a letter in which she named the businessman as the father.
 However, Gardner's family and roommate denied that she had written it, as the signature and handwriting on the letter did not match her own, and it was dismissed as forgery.
 Despite rumours and overwhelming evidence against Cream, authorities took no further action and the case was never solved.

+Shortly after this incident, Cream relocated to Chicago.